tkintscher/Gandi-DNS-Updater/README.md

 managed by [Gandi](https://gandi.net).

 It has no external requirements besides Python 3.
-This allows deployment on e.g. minimal systems (NAS, Raspberry Pi, etc.) and running via schedulers (e.g. cron).
+This facilitates deployment on lightweight systems such as NAS, Raspberry Pi, etc. and running via schedulers (e.g. cron).

 The external IP address can be determined automatically through